 1.1 Application deliverables

-As part of the i4i Connect Stage 2 Application, applicants are required to submit a maximum of 15 page business plan (the minimum font size should not be less than 10px), an i4i Connect finance form and a 3 minute video pitch.
+As part of the i4i Connect Stage 2 Application, applicants are required to submit a business plan of 15 pages maximum (the minimum font size should not be less than 10pt), a SoECAT and a 3 minute video pitch.

 1.1.1.
 Business Plan